64kramsystem/personal_notes/topics/bash.md

 - `-z $string`          string is empty
 - `-n $string`          string is not empty

-- `-v var_no_dollar`    for scalars: test if variable has been declared; WATCH OUT: don't prefix with the dollar! interpolation is allowed (`-v $indirect_var`), to test a var whose name is stored in another
+- `-v var_no_dollar`    for scalars: test if variable has been declared/defined; WATCH OUT: don't prefix with the dollar! interpolation is allowed (`-v $indirect_var`), to test a var whose name is stored in another

 - `-e $filename`        file/directory/symlink exists; symlink is followed before checking!